nesterow/limiter/README.md

 # Limiter

-A promise poll with RPS limiter.
+A promise pool with RPS limiter.

 Features: